 In order to understand where Permaculture is at, we really must talk about the Idea Adoption Curve also known as the Diffusion of Innovations.
 Boiled down, it is the rate at which an idea is adopted by a culture.
 First starting with the innovators who create the original idea, it is picked up by early adopters.
 These early adopters are individuals who see value in the idea long before anybody else by being the first consumers.
 In order to get to where the majority of people accept an idea, early adopters need to jump on board so the majority doesn’t look so “crazy” when they have finally adopted what others in the group already have.

 Permaculture Early Adopters

 Permaculture has already long had its early adopters.
-As old as permaculture is (going on 40 years old), those who were instrumental in working out kinks and implementing the ideas have long since passed.
-There have been many projects over the decades, a few of which gained some notoriety such as the Greening the Desert series, and the Loess Plateau project in China.
+As old as permaculture is (going on 40 years old), those who were instrumental in working out kinks and implementing the ideas have been touting permaculture for decades.
+There have been many projects over the years, a few of which gained some notoriety such as the Greening the Desert series, and the Loess Plateau project in China.
 (Not necessarily Permaculture but using the principles of ecological restoration).

-The internet has really kicked permaculture into gear, coming from word of mouth, to videos of actual sites changing paradigms everywhere.
+The internet has really kicked permaculture into gear, coming from word of mouth, to videos of actual sites that are changing paradigms everywhere.

 Today: Early Majority

 Having been around this movement going on 5 years now, it is very clear that Permaculture is into the early majority stage.
 By no means would I ever consider myself an early adopter, so much so that growing anything or getting involved with natural systems could not have been further from what I thought I would be getting into as I grew older.
 As you grow older and get exposed to different things, in my case war torn countries and real world poverty, you start to see larger patterns in life, driving me towards healthy productive systems.